Saturday Painting Palooza Vol.434

-This week I will be continuing with the painting of the gothic Cape May house.
+This week I will be continuing with the painting of the Grand Canyon.
 The photo that I will be using is seen directly below.
-I will be using my usual acrylics on an 8x10 canvas.
+I will be using my usual acrylics on a 12x12 gallery-wrapped canvas.

-When last seen, the painting appeared as it does directly below.
+When last seen, the painting appeared as it does in the photo seen directly below.

-The current state of the painting is seen directly below.
+The current state of the painting is seen in the photo directly below.

 I'll have more progress to show you next week.
 See you then.

 Earlier paintings in this series can be seen here.